 We expect litigation involving self-driving vehicles to burgeon quickly.

-When litigation ensues, attorneys will need expert witness support for a wide range of areas related to self-driving vehicles.
+When litigation ensues, attorneys will need experts from a wide range of areas related to self-driving vehicles.
 Ideally, attorneys should leverage experts who can address various specialties, whether it be to understand specific advanced driver assistance systems (ADAS), explain industry practices and policies, or present matters that involve high-level FRAND and damages analyses.
 Identifying the hot spots in the battery and electric vehicles markets—who owns what and where we expect litigation to arise—will be core to recognizing the opportunities for legal disputes as well.
-Additionally, the right expert witness can provide insight into how auto patent policies have impacted trade secrets litigation.
+Additionally, the right expert can provide insight into how auto patent policies have impacted trade secrets litigation.